 Learn how time tracking helps your business’ time management—and how you can get your team on board.

-Business time management is a challenge for both businesses and individuals.
-If time isn’t managed well, it leads to:
+Time management is a challenge for both businesses and individuals.
+If you don’t plan your business time management well, it leads to:

-- Projects getting delayed and going over budget
+- Delaying or going over budget on projects

 - Invoices that don’t match time spent

 But with time tracking, your business can avoid these traps.
 Time tracking offers benefits to organizations of any size, including ensuring that: